Lowest Mortgage Rate in Canada. Starting from 2.99%

 Trump's trade bluster likely contributed to a second BoC policy rate double-cut in December 2024 — a pre-emptive kickstart ahead of potential economic turmoil coming in the New Year.

-The central bank could pause (versus raise) its policy rate in early 2025 to help keep a lid on demand-pull inflationary pressures in the short term.
-Plenty of those are going around that could complicate the BoC's decisions in the next few months (like a lower Canadian dollar, increasing oil prices, and U.S. inflation pushing 3.0% due to a stronger economy).
+There are plenty of inflationary pressures going around that could complicate the BoC's decisions in the next few months (like a lowering Canadian dollar, an improving unemployment rate, a widening rate divergence with the U.S. Fed, and U.S. inflation pushing 3.0% due to a stronger economy).

 How did the BoC handle rates the last time Trump introduced tariffs?